Hugh Gloster

 Hugh Morris Gloster (May 11, 1911 - February 16, 2002) was the seventh president of Morehouse College, responsible for establishing the Morehouse School of Medicine and the international studies program,.
 He was also one of the founders of the College Language Association.

 Early years

-Hugh Gloster was born in Brownsville, Tennessee to John and Dora Gloster and grew up in Memphis.
+Hugh Gloster was born in Brownsville, Tennessee, to John and Dora Gloster and grew up in Memphis.

 During World War II, Gloster was USO Program Director at Fort Huachuca and USO Associate Regional Executive in Atlanta.
 After that, he served as an administrator with the USO and the Hampton Institute.
 Before moving to Morehouse in 1967, Gloster taught at LeMoyne and Morehouse Colleges.
+In the 1950's he was the first Black to teach at the College of William and Mary, albeit in a summer program where he taught English to Japanese students.
+From 1953 to 1955, he stayed in Hiroshima with his family as a Fulbright Program professor.

 Morehouse College

 Gloster was chosen as Morehouse's next president by Benjamin Mays, the previous president, with the agreement of Rev. Dr. Martin Luther King Jr., then on the board of trustees.
 He was the first alumnus president of Morehouse College.

 Under Gloster's leadership the campus Morehouse doubled in size, as well as in the number of faculty members and their salaries.
 After retiring he served on the Morehouse College Board of Trustees until his death.